top of page

 curl ⚠️

 'curl' transfers data from a URL and is commonly used for API testing.
 Be cautious when piping its output into other commands.
+Make sure you trust the source.

 Syntax